 You do not have to be a resident of Alabama.
 However, some counties, like Mobile, may require nonresidents to wait three days before being able to have a wedding ceremony performed by a county marriage official.

 Nonresidents who want to be married by a county marriage official may have to wait three days.
-Please contact the county offices to verify whether or not you will have a waiting period.
+Contact the county offices to verify whether or not you will have a waiting period.

 No blood or medical tests required.